martinring/thesis/src/4-Timing.md

 scopes (with the commands *push* and *pop*) for this.
 In order for this to work, we introduce a fixed order in which information is added, which is based on the order of execution in the system, ideally corresponding to the frequency of change.
-First we add the general building topology, then the access rights, and after that, the tracked locations of the card holders.
+First, we add the general building topology, then the access rights, and after that, the tracked locations of the card holders.
 Between every assertion, we save the current size of the assertion stack with the *push* command.
 If any information changes,